Munster Senior Hurling Championship: Knockout format (1888–2017)

-Current format
+Current Format

-Championship
+In 2017, the majority delegates voted to restructure the championship once again.
+The new format led to the introduction of the round robin within the championship and the creation of the Joe McDonagh Cup.

-There are five teams in the Munster Championship.
-During the course of a season — in 2022, from April to May — each team plays the others once (a single round-robin system) for a total of 10 games.
+Group stage: There are five teams in the Munster Championship.
+During the course of a season (from May to June) each team plays the others once (a single round-robin system) for a total of four games.
 Teams receive two points for a win and one point for a draw.
 No points are awarded for a loss.
 Teams are ranked by total points.
-The top two teams in the group contest the Munster final.
+The top two teams in the group contest the Munster final with the third-placed team qualifies to the All-Ireland preliminary quarter-finals.
+The fourth-placed team are eliminated from the championship and the 5th placed team may be relegated to the Joe McDonagh Cup.

 Tie-breakers

 In the event of teams finishing on equal points, the tie shall be decided by the following means (in the order specified):